-Please join us in person at Impact HUB SF for our latest “Stories & Beer Fireside Chat” on Thursday, May 22nd at 6:30pm when TriplePundit’s Founder, Nick Aster, will be chatting with Sara Santiago of Future 500, TriplePundit’s Phil Covington, and Miriam Swaffer, Campaign Organizer, Tropical Forests at Union of Concerned Scientists about the issue of deforestation and how many companies and NGOs are working together to end it.
+At last night's “Stories & Beer Fireside Chat”, TriplePundit’s Founder, Nick Aster, talked with Sara Santiago, Phil Covington, and Miriam Swaffer about the issue of deforestation, and how companies and NGOs are working together to end it.

 Sara works at Future 500 as a Stakeholder Engagement Analyst, providing support in the organization’s energy, mining, and forestry programs, exploring the intersection of extractive industries and human rights.
 Sara is a recent graduate of the Ohio State University, where she studied Geography, with a concentration in Environment and Society, as well as International Development.
 Her work focused on long-term research projects that culminated in a thesis and advocacy campaign focused on indigenous resistance to large-scale hydropower projects in Honduras.
 She also worked with Oxfam America as a student organizer and as an associate consultant to non-profits, amid other environmental and social justice campaigns on campus and her greater community.
 Sara has found her way to Future 500 with the desire to contribute to meaningful, practical, and inclusive systemic change by bringing together activist and corporate agents.